Join a community of purpose and accelerate your career.

 |Colloquium||1 p.m. – 2 p.m.|

 |Beinecke Rare Book and Manuscript Library (Optional)||7 p.m. – 8:30 p.m.|

 |Executive Voice and Presence Workshop (Optional)||3:30 p.m. – 5:30 p.m.|

 The Academic Calendar

-The MBA for Executives program begins with a two-week in-residence session beginning mid-summer (typically mid-July).
-Subsequently, classes are held every other weekend, Friday and Saturday consecutively, for the next 22-months.
-You will spend one week abroad in June for the Executive MBA Global Network Week and complete a final one-week residency period the following summer.
+The MBA for Executives program begins with a two-week in-residence session beginning mid-summer (beginning in mid-July).
+Subsequently, classes are held every other weekend, Friday and Saturday consecutively, for the next 22 months.
+Halfway through the program, you will spend one week abroad in June for the Executive MBA Global Network Week and complete a final one-week residency period the following summer.
 You will graduate late May with all Yale School of Management MBA candidates.

 Getting to Campus

-Our campus is located in New Haven, Connecticut which is convenient to Boston, New York with easy access from Philadelphia and Washington.
+Our campus is located in New Haven, Connecticut which is convenient to Boston and New York with easy access from Philadelphia and Washington, DC.
 Amtrak Acela and Metro-North trains stop at the New Haven Union Station and, if you are traveling by plane, Bradley International Airport is an hour north and Tweed New Haven Airport is close to campus.
-Yale SOM is located at 165 Whitney Avenue in New Haven, Connecticut, at the north east corner of Yale University’s campus.
+Yale SOM is located at 165 Whitney Avenue in New Haven, Connecticut, at the northeast corner of Yale University’s campus.
 If you plan to visit campus, please contact our admissions team to support in that coordination or register for an event online.